oxctl/deployment-test-utils/README.md

  * `CANVAS_HOST` - trailing slash is optional
  * `OAUTH_TOKEN`
  * `DEPLOYMENT_TEST_PATH` - leading slash is optional (Previously named `URL` which was changed as it was found to be confusing.)
-Use the utilities from this repository when writing your deployment tests.

 If any are missing, `assertVariables.js` will fail fast to help you diagnose configuration.